G3rtjan/capstone_iphone_fraud_marktplaats/README.md

 ### iPhone fraud at Marktplaats

 Lots of fraudsters at Marktplaats try to sell iPhones, but never actually send them.
-One of their typical strategy is to ask to continue the conversation via Whatsapp/SMS, so that it will not be monitored by Marktplaats.
+One of their typical strategies is to ask to continue the conversation via Whatsapp/SMS, so that it will not be monitored by Marktplaats.
 In this project you need to do the following:

 + Immediately start scraping iPhones listing so that when you start the next step you have 2/3